guanzhousongmicrosoft/cosmosdb-cassandra-changefeed-processor/README.md

 1. Run `mvn clean package` from your current directory to build the project.
 This will generate azure-cosmos-cassandra-examples.jar under target folder.

 1. Run `java -jar target/comsosdb-cassandra-changefeed-processor.jar` in a terminal to start your java application.
 This will create a table called `change_feed_page_state` in your chosen keyspace.
 The program will run for 30 seconds.
-If you update a record in your chosen table while this is running, you will see being processed by a worker thread, as below:
+If you update a record in your chosen table while this is running, you will see the record being processed by a worker thread, as below:

    ![Console output](./media/cfp-output.jpg)